 "It really has been a very demanding season for everyone, but I had 12 days to rest and I am slowly getting back to my best," he explained.
 "We're all going to arrive at the Games in perfect condition."

-Consequently, Javi Martinez is optimistic about Spain's chances of continuing their remarkable run of tournament victories in London.
+Consequently, Javi Martinez is optimistic about Spain's chances of continuing its remarkable run of tournament victories.

 "The Olympics have nothing to do with the Euros, but we must try to continue the positive momentum," he added.
 "We've got the Euros and now we're going for the Games!"

-Spain kick off their bid for gold against Japan at Hampden Park in Glasgow on July 26.
+Spain kicks off its bid for gold against Japan at Hampden Park in Glasgow on July 26.